 In early episodes, the children sometimes watch a cartoon called The Happy Little Elves, but the writers stopped putting it in because lots of people didn't understand that the suck was stylistic rather than just plain suck.

 In other episodes, the characters go to see various musicals.
 While usually pretty well-sung, they often use hilariously poor source material for a musical, such as Planet of the Apes and A Streetcar Named Desire.

 Itchy and Scratchy's Poochie, which is hated by everyone in-universe.
-The show itself is an inversion; its a total, ultraviolent send up of Tom and Jerry, but its very popular both in-universe and amongst actual Simpsons fans, and is a staple of the show.
+The show itself is an inversion; it's a total ultraviolent send up of Tom and Jerry (more specifically of Herman And Katnip, itself a more sadistic ripoff of T&J), but it's very popular both in-universe and amongst actual Simpsons fans, and is a staple of the show.